 - 2 tablespoons maple sugar or powdered sugar

 - Cinnamon for garnish (optional)

-Stir the cookie crumbs, butter, and salt together in a bowl, then press into a 9-inch pie pan.
+In a mixing bowl, combine the cookie crumbs, butter and salt until the mixture resembles wet sand, then press into a 9-inch pie pan.
 Use a measuring cup to help the crumbs adhere evenly to the sides and bottom of the pan.
-Bake for 10 minutes, then cool to room temperature while you make the filling.
+Bake for 10 minutes, then cool to room temperature while you make the filling.3.

-Make the whipped cream: pour the cream into a large bowl and beat with an electric hand mixer or stand mixer fitted with the whisk attachment on medium speed until the cream starts to thicken and soft peaks form.
-Sprinkle the sugar over the cream, then whip for 1-2 minutes more until thick and voluminous.
+While the pie cools, make the whipped cream.
+Pour the cream into a large bowl and beat with an electric hand mixer or stand mixer fitted with the whisk attachment on medium speed until the cream starts to thicken and soft peaks form.
+Sprinkle the sugar over the cream, then whip for 1 to 2 minutes more until thick and voluminous.6.